 - 1/2 cup water

 - 1 tbsp vanilla extract

 - 3 tsp instant coffee powder dissolved in 1 tsp hot water and let cool

 - 3/4 cup icing sugar

-Stir a little amount of the egg whites to the yolk batter and stir until smooth.
-Fold the remaining egg whites into to the yolk batter in three additions.
-Pour batter into the prepared baking sheet and bake at 350 F for 10-12 minutes or until a tooth pick inserted in the middle of cake comes out clean.
-Remove cake from the oven, let cool slightly and turn over onto a towel or parchment paper that is dusted with powdered sugar.
-Cake is now facing down.
-Peel the parchment paper from the cake.
-Let cake cool completely.
+- Using a rubber spatula, add a little amount of the egg whites to the yolk batter and stir until the mixture is smooth and has thinned down a bit.
+Fold the remaining egg whites to the yolk batter in three additions and stir until the color is uniform.
+Pour batter into the prepared baking sheet and bake at 350 F for 10-12 minutes or until a toothpick inserted in the middle of the cake comes out clean.
+Remove cake from the oven and transfer it with its parchment paper onto a wire rack to let it cool to room temperature.

 Make the Coffee Whipped Cream

-Roll and Frost the Cake
+Roll the Cake